How does Field Effect Biosensing (FEB) work?

 SENSE IN COMPLEX SAMPLES – Agile R100 is based on an electrical technique, not an optical one, so it doesn’t have the problems with complex samples that optical biosensors have.
 On optical platforms, background noise caused by optically-dense materials can be magnitudes larger than the signal from target and compound interactions, and must be accounted for by time-consuming and error-prone solvent correction processes.
 Agile R100 easily circumvents this because an FEB system only measures changes in biosensor conductance caused by the energy change in the binding pair when interactions occur.
-Unbound molecule mass does not change the conductance of the sensor, therefore, the molecule mass that can obscure optical measurements does not register on the Agile R100.
-Agile R100 has measured in human plasma, cell lysate, and tissue lysate.
+Agile R100 measurements are not impacted by the optical density of the sample, as the system only registers changes in conductance, an electrical property.
+Agile R100 has detected in human plasma, cell lysate, and tissue lysate.
 Learn more in this poster titled Agile Sensors Quantify Interactions in Challenging Samples for Drug Discovery, presented in 2016.

 11-LOG DYNAMIC RANGE – Agile biosensor chips are made with the “super-material” graphene, which gives the platform its unique ability to sense with an unprecedented 11-log dynamic range.
 Graphene is a two-dimensional material that is one-million times thinner than a human hair, making it the thinnest material on earth.